 Note – the colours can be toxic and people are inebriated on the streets so one should be careful while traveling.
 However, if you are at a hotel with many tourists that organize a holi party you would get to participate in the festivities and still be safe.

-In Conclusion, Rajasthan is a great state to visit as a first time to India.
+In Conclusion, Rajasthan is a great state to visit as a first trip to India.
 If you are looking at other options to travel to India you can also see two week travel routes for North India.
-And if you would like to personalize your trip to India do just fill up this short form and we will get back to you with a indicative travel plan
+And if you would like to personalise your trip to India do just fill out this short form and we will get back to you with an indicative travel plan.